KahuM8/BasicNN/part1/javaSkeleton/README.txt

  to run this code in terminal type:

+ run sh file in terminal with

+ bash run.sh

+ or

- javac a2Part1.java LabelEncoder.java NeuralNetwork.java Rescaler.java Util.java
+ javac a2Part1.java LabelEncoder.java NeuralNetwork.java Rescaler.java Util.java -d bin

+cd bin

 java a2Part1